frappe/erpnext_com/erpnext_com/www/privacy.md

 ## Privacy Notice (for GDPR)

-This privacy notice provides you with details of how we collect and process your personal data through your use of our site https://erpnext.com.
+This privacy notice provides you with details of how we collect and process your personal data through your use of our site https://erpnext.com.<br>

-By providing us with your data, you warrant to us that you are over 13 years of age.
+By providing us with your data, you warrant to us that you are over 13 years of age.<br>

 Frappe Technologies Pvt.
 Limited is the data controller and processor, and we are responsible for your personal data (referred to as “we”, “us” or “our” in this privacy notice).

 ## Scope